Guide To Utilize Certificate Manager on Windows 10 for Viewing Digital Certificates

 Step 2: Accessing the Certificate Management Console

-Once you click on OK in step 1, it will open Certificate Management, similar to the below snippet.
+Once you click OK in Step 1, it will open Certificate Management, similar to the snippet below.
 You will see various folders categorizing certificates in the left panel.
 The primary folders include:

 • Personal Certificates